ApiLogicServer/Docs/docs/index.md

 ### Increased Agility and Quality, Reduced Risk

+Agile wisely advises getting Working Software as fast as possible, to facilitate Business User Collaboration and Iteration.
+This reduces requirements risk - substantial effort wasted in misunderstood requirements.

 ![Benefits](images/agile/why-it-matters.png)

 1. ***Instant Collaboration:*** with automated creation of an API and an Admin App,  collaboration and UI dev can begin on Day 1.

-    * In a traditional approach, **Initial Dev** (APIs, and a basic Admin UI) is required before Collaboration.
+    * In a traditional approach, **API and UI Dev** is required before Collaboration.
 This might be weeks or months.

 2. ***Declarative Logic:*** rules are 40X more concise, and automatically ordered and reused.